-What is Link Juice and how does it impact the SEO process?
+What is Link Juice in SEO and how does it impact the SEO process?
 This article will discuss the PageRank algorithm and its impact on link juice.
 We’ll also discuss the relevance of internal links and how to achieve high-quality link juice.
 After all, good content is what will make the difference between your site and the top results.
 As a writer, you’re probably curious about the difference between internal and external links and how they affect SEO.

 Relevancy affects link juice